Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/7th-level/simulacrum-2024.md

   - S
   - M
 material: "powdered ruby worth 1,500+ gp, which the spells consumes"
-duration: "Until Dispelled
+duration: "Until Dispelled"
-cast_time: "12 Hours
+cast_time: "12 Hours"
 description: |
   You create a simulacrum of one Beast or Humanoid that is within 10 feet of you for the entire casting of the spell.
 You finish the casting by touching both the creature and a pile of ice or snow that is the same size as that creature, and the pile turns into the simulacrum, which is a creature.
 It uses the game statistics of the original creature at the time of casting, except it is a Construct, its Hit Point maximum is half as much, and it can't cast this spell.